Engineering Your Future

 Careers Awareness Days

 Friday 18 March 2016

-Enquiries and Registration: to be confirmed
+Enquiries and Registration: see event brochure

 Further events are planned for Summer and Autumn 2016, details to follow.